knu-vis/ELLAR/README.md

 | TimeSformer    | K400       | 3×96×224²       | 15.51  | 55.96  |
 | Video-Swin-B   | K400       | 3×32×224²       | 35.03  | 68.87  |
 | **DGAM (Ours)**| K400       | 3×32×224²       | **38.42** | **74.44** |

+Our method is pretrained by Kinetics400, and finetuned by ELLAR dataset.
+You can download the checkpoint pth file in [here](http://gofile.me/7cPY4/yu2u18Etb).

+The config file format is following mmaction2.
+The config file for DGAM is already located in `./configs/recognition/swin/hydra_config.py`.

 ## Usage